 The LGBC used all the feedback they received during the first stage on the consultation to create proposals for new ward boundaries.
-They have now drawn up these proposals.
+They then drew up these proposals.

-In the proposals, the boundaries of all wards have been changed.
+In the proposals, the boundaries of all wards were changed.
 Other major changes include:

 - creating new boundaries called ‘Old Harlow’, ‘Church Langley North and Newhall’ and ‘Church Langley South and Potter Street’ from the existing wards of ‘Old Harlow’, ‘Church Langley’ and ‘Harlow Common’